FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

 ![image.png](/images/posts/01_timesketch/image8.png)

-And here are the results: Hayabusa successfully generated a detailed timeline of events, which can now be imported and analyzed within Timesketch.
+And here are the results: `Hayabusa` successfully generated a detailed timeline of events, which can now be imported and analyzed within `Timesketch`.

 ![image.png](/images/posts/01_timesketch/image9.png)

 We are now ready to import our file into `Timesketch`.

-Let's return to the Timesketch interface and create a new investigation:
+Let's return to the `Timesketch` interface and create a new investigation:

 ![image.png](/images/posts/01_timesketch/image10.png)